When They Kick At Your Front Door:

 October 2021

-We have a full calendar this month with seven league and two cup matches.
+We have a full calendar this month with seven league matches, plus one cup tie.
 We'll have very little down time, which kind of sucks as we won't have much time for training.
-Fudge...nine matches...
+Fudge...eight matches...

 Training Matters